Buying guide: Computer for DJing – by a DJ & computer specialist

 Ram

-The RAM (Random Access Memory) determines how much information it can load from storage in it’s memory for the processor to work on.
+The RAM (Random Access Memory) determines how much information it can load from storage in it’s memory in one chunk for the processor to work on.

-So the more information (=more memory) it can load at once, the faster the computer is.
+So the more information (=more memory) it can load at once, the faster the computer generally is.

-4GB of RAM is often enough, except for Serato (8GB or 16GB).
+8GB of RAM is often enough for DJing.

-You also need more memory when you want to use video.
+Second, you also need it when you want to use video, visuals or stem separation.

 Make sure to choose a computer where you can actually expand the memory later.